MechanicalRabbit/DataKnots.jl/doc/src/start.md

     OurQuery = It.department.employee
     #-> It.department.employee

-Let's extend this pipeline to inspect the `GT100K` computation.
-Notice how pipeline composition is tracked for us.
+Let's extend this pipeline to compute and show if the salary is over $100k.
+Notice how pipeline composition is unwrapped and tracked for us.
 We could `run` this step also, if we wanted.

+    GT100K = :gt100k => It.salary .> 100000
     OurQuery >>= Record(It.name, It.salary, GT100K)
     #=>
     It.department.employee >>